stjudecloud/ngsderive/docs/subcommands/strandedness.md

 | `1++`, `1--`, `2+-`, `2-+` | Forward                        |
 | `2++`, `2--`, `1+-`, `1-+` | Reverse                        |

 Any valid GTF or GFF file should be compatible with `ngsderive`.
 The strandedness check requires random access of the gene model, which means the file must be sorted and tabixed.
 If you supply an unsorted or untabixed GTF/GFF, we will create one for you using the supplied file.
-If you encounter any errors related to your gene model choice, please let us know using GitHub Issues.
+If you encounter any errors related to your gene model choice, please let us know using [GitHub Issues][issues].

 ## Algorithm